-Campers stay in secure University residence halls dedicated to summer camps (2 per room) and must bring their own pillows, blankets and bed/bath linens for the week (bed linens must fit the extra-long twin residence hall beds).
-Males and females are housed in separate buildings.
+Participants stay in secure University residence halls dedicated to summer institutes (2 per room) and must bring their own pillows and blankets.
+Bed/bath linens will be provided, but they can also bring their own (bed linens must fit the extra-long twin residence hall beds).
 Laundry facilities are available in each hall at no charge.
-Our Camp Counselors will be on-site in the residence halls at all times.
+Males and females are housed on separate floors.
+Our Counselors will be on-site in the residence halls at all times.

 Delicious, all-you-can-eat, cafeteria-style meals are served in the campus dining hall.
-Our Dining Services chefs do an excellent job in accommodating campers with food allergies and other special requirements.
+Our Dining Services chefs do an excellent job in accommodating participants with food allergies and other special requirements.

-Campers living locally who wish to attend this program as commuters may do so.
-The commuter rate, which includes tuition, supervision, program materials and lunch, is $775.
+Participants living locally who wish to attend this program as commuters may do so.
+The commuter rate, which includes tuition, supervision, program materials and lunch, is $790 (deposit: $100).
 Evening recreational activities are not included.
-Campers who wish to commute must check in at registration on Sunday and arrive on campus by 8:45 AM for classes Monday-Thursday.
+Participants who wish to commute must check in at registration on Sunday and arrive on campus by 8:45 AM for classes Monday-Thursday.
 They must be picked up no later than 5:00 PM each day, except Thursday, when pick-up time is 1:00 PM.
 Please be sure to check the "Commuter" box on the application form.

-Sorry, there are no scholarships or other forms of financial aid available for campers attending this summer program.
+Sorry, there are no scholarships or other forms of financial aid available for participants attending this summer program.

 "It was THE BEST week of my life.
 I still keep in touch with everyone I met there, and hope to come back next summer.
 The classes were excellent, and the whole experience was just unforgettable.
 Thank you so much from the bottom of my heart." - Liz S., Ashley, OH